GilbN/geoip2influx/README.md

 #### Note: The Grafana dashboard currently only supports InfluxDB v1.8.x

-The InfluxDB database/bucket will be created automatically with the name you choose.
+The InfluxDB database/bucket and retention rules will be created automatically with the name you choose.

 ```
 -e INFLUX_DATABASE=geoip2influx or -e INFLUXDB_V2_BUCKET=geoip2influx